amitapl/posts.blog.amitapple/Snow/_posts/2013-05-28-tests-during-azure-websites-deployment.md

 layout: post
 title: Run tests during Azure Websites deployment
 category: Windows Azure Websites
+url: /post/51576689501/testsduringazurewebsitesdeployment
 ---

 **Deploying** websites to Azure using GIT has never been easier, and now a new support for running .NET unit tests was added.

-To run tests during website deployment you'll need to customize your deployment by generating a deployment script, this is described in the following [article](http://blog.amitapple.com/post/38418009331/azurewebsitecustomdeploymentpart2 "Windows Azure Websites - Custom Deployment Scripts Generator").
+To run tests during website deployment you'll need to customize your deployment by generating a deployment script, this is described in the following [article](/post/38418009331/azurewebsitecustomdeploymentpart2 "Windows Azure Websites - Custom Deployment Scripts Generator").

 ### In a nut shell: ###